kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Fully Upgraded Republic Mod Armor**
 - The Republic Mod Armor is in a password-protected footlocker in the Lower City Apartments (West).

+**Fully Upgraded Rakatan Battle Wand**
+- The Rakatan Battle Wand is in a Wicker Bin in the Rakatan Settlement, or held by Keeper Orsaa, Researcher Ll'awa, and the two Elder Researchers in the Elder Settlement

 **Fully Upgraded Zaalbar's Bowcaster**
 - Zaalbar's Bowcaster is in a footlocker near where he is imprisoned in the Lower Sewers on Taris.